-Most people are suited to this examination, although there are some restrictions due to the strength of the magnet and its possible effects on devices or implants such as pacemakers.
+Most people are suited to this examination, although there are some restrictions due to the strength of the magnet and its possible effects on devices or implants, such as pacemakers.

-This is a highly specialised test, and is not available at all hospitals or radiology practices.
+The examination is a highly specialised test, and is not available at all hospitals or radiology practices.
 Your doctor is likely to be able to refer you to the hospital or radiology practice nearest to you offering these scans.

 The time that it takes your doctor to receive a written report on the test or procedure you have had will vary, depending on:

-Please feel free to ask the private practice, clinic, or hospital where you are having your test or procedure when your doctor is likely to have the written report.
+The private practice, clinic or hospital where you are having your test or procedure will be able to tell you when your doctor is likely to have the written report.

 It is important that you discuss the results with the doctor who referred you, either in person or on the telephone, so that they can explain what the results mean for you.